 Habitat: Rocky substrate, especially in kelp beds.

 Biology/Natural History: As with all chitons, this species can grip the rocks tightly.
 Its grip is not nearly as strong for its size as is that of many other species, however.
 With work one can usually dislodge it.
 Unlike some other chiton species, Cryptochiton stelleri has well-developed ctenidia (gills) in the pallial groove beside the foot.
 They often raise the edge of their mantle when in air, perhaps to facilitate respiration.
-The commensal polychaete worm Arctonoe vittata or A. pulchra can sometimes be found in their pallial groove, as can the pea crab Opisthopus transversus.
-O'clair and O'Clair report no commensals in this species in SE Alaska.
-Spawn from March to May in California., laying eggs in gelatinous, cinnamon-red spiral strings up to 1 m long.
+The commensal polychaete worms Arctonoe vittata or A. pulchra can sometimes be found in their pallial groove, as can the pea crab Opisthopus transversus.
+O'clair and O'Clair do not report any commensals in this species in SE Alaska, however.
+The species spawns from March to May in California., laying eggs in gelatinous, cinnamon-red spiral strings up to 1 m long.
 The egg strings do not stick and are quickly broken up by the waves.
 When females release their eggs, nearby males are stimulated to release sperm into the water.
 After hatching, larvae swim for about 20 h before settling.
 Adults do not move far (less then 20 m in 2 years in one experiment) and may live 20 years or more.
 Some individuals have algae growing on their mantle.
 Feeds mostly on various red algae, and also on some brown and green algae.
-Predators include the snail Ocenebra lurida, tidepool sculpins.
+Predators include the snail Ocenebra lurida and tidepool sculpins.
 Sea otters seem to ignore it, but river otters will eat it..
 Indian tribes often ate it.
 44% of body weight is blood.
 The radular teeth are hardened with a magnetite cap.
 Named after Georg Wilhelm Steller, an early Russian naturalist in Alaska.

 Kozloff 1987, 1996